79sphelps/client-and-server-http-service-testing/README.md

-# client and server CRUD operation testing
+# client and server HTTP service testing

-Shows how to test CRUD HTTP operations on both the client and server side of a MEAN stack app.
+Shows how to test HTTP services on both the client and server side of a MEAN stack app.

 Client-Side: using Karma and Jasmine